officialjm/APIBruter/README.md

 </h3>

-This is a colloction of 2 tools that I have made to help assist with the [TRYHACKME: Advent of Cyber 2020](https://tryhackme.com/christmas) CFT event.
+This is a collection of tools that I have made to help assist with the [TRYHACKME: Advent of Cyber 2020](https://tryhackme.com/christmas) CFT event.
 The following include a python3 based Web URL Scraper and a Web API Brute-force tool.
 Please feel free to make pull requests to improve project!
 <br><br/>

 ## Libraries